 The largest and most well known group of our particular Jamesons, are those in the United States - all descendants of a few pioneers who arrived in early New England, at different times, during the first half of the 1700's and all emmigrants from the same small area in Ireland.

-Several of those who left Ireland at that time were from Coleraine and the surrounding Bann Valley area of Ulster.
-The earliest group of these came to New England in 1718, some of whom soon made their way to Provincial New Hampshire, where they eventually settled at Nutfield in 1719.
+Several of those who left Ireland at that time were from the Coleraine and surrounding Bann Valley area of Ulster.
+The earliest group of these came to New England in 1718, some of whom soon made their way to Provincial New Hampshire, where, in 1719, they eventually settled at a place they named Nutfield.
 Nutfield was an early and important colonial settlement, which this group created out of what was at the time wilderness and pretty much the western frontier.
-Nutfield soon (1722) became the Town Londonderry, New Hampshire, an area just east of the Merrimack River and just south of Manchester, which now is made up of the Towns of Derry, Londonderry, Windham and Salem.
+Nutfield soon (1722) became the Town Londonderry, New Hampshire, an area just east of the Merrimack River and just south of what is now, Manchester.
+The original settlement area is now is made up of the Towns of Derry, Londonderry, Windham and Salem.
 Our Jameson family joined this group, although none of these were thought to be there before at least 1722.
 Most of the very first settlers paid no money for their land as it was a free gift, known as the "exempt farms," from King William, until the American Revolution.

-By 1732 we can find William Jameson, in Londonderry, although it is believed he actually emigrated to New England somewhere between 1720-1725, making his way to Londonderry by the early 1730's.
-This William had considerable land in the Windham area of Londonderry.
+By 1732 we can find a William Jameson, in Londonderry, a descendant of earlier Jameson immigrants, who had made his way from Billerica, Massachussetts, and probably the Boston area before that.
+This William had considerable land in what is now the Town of Windham, then part of the larger Londonderry area.
 He had several sons and their combined descendants make up a large number of the Jamesons from this original settlement who survive today.
-Although it was thought for many years that this William Jameson belonged as part of the other Jameson family(s) in Londonderry, modern YDNA testing says he is not.
+Although it was thought for many years that this William Jameson belonged as part of our Jameson family(s) in Londonderry, modern YDNA testing says he is not.[8]

 Thomas Jameson arrived in America, at Boston, in 1738, aboard the ship "Lime" and immediately made his way to Londonderry, New Hampshire, presumably to join others from the Bann valley, including his cousin Jonathan, who had settled there along with the earliest Scots-Irish settlers, further suggesting his ties to these earlier immigrants.
 Thomas married Margaret Dickey, daughter of John Dickey, after arriving here in America.
 The Dickey family here in Londonderry, can also be found back in th Bann Valley area of Ulster, Ireland, where Thomas was from.
 Hugh Jameson followed this familiar pattern in 1746, arriving with his wife and family at Boston on the ship "Molly."
 Many of these early immigrants, including Hugh Jameson, came with a deferred cost of passage, usually due one or two years after arrival.
 Both Thomas and Hugh Jameson were from Coleraine itself and were cordwainers, by trade, just like their cousin Jonathan.